Which Thistles Are Edible?

 Thistles to Avoid

-Not every thistle-like plant is actually a true thistle, and several plants with similar appearances can cause digestive distress.
-Even within the thistle family, certain species are extremely bitter or fibrous and just aren’t worth eating.
+Not every thistle-like plant is actually a true thistle, and several plants which look like thistles can cause digestive distress.
+Even within the thistle family, certain species are extremely bitter or fibrous or just aren’t worth eating.

-Skip milk thistle (Silybum marianum) as a food source.
-It’s safe as a manufactured herbal supplement but it’s not typically eaten.
+Skip milk thistle (Silybum marianum).
+It’s safe as a manufactured herbal supplement, but people don’t really eat it.

 And seriously—if you can’t identify a thistle with absolute confidence, don’t eat it.
 When in doubt, leave it out.